Reducing our greenhouse gas emissions

 Greenhouse gasses contribute to climate change and we contributed around 0.06% of the UK's total greenhouse emissions in 2018.
 We have now fully committed ourselves to achieving zero net emissions by 2030 to help meet the UK’s stretching targets.

 We’ve been reporting our performance for more than a decade and have made significant headway in reducing our carbon emissions by

-Each year, we report on our emissions in our regulatory performance reporting, in our annual report and in our submission to the carbon disclosure project.
+Each year, we report on our emissions in our regulatory performance reporting, in our annual report, and the data is also available in our new sustainability report, and in our submission to the carbon disclosure project.
 We have held the Carbon Trust Standard since 2009 in recognition of consistent emission reductions and effective carbon management processes.
 Our performance against the standard is in the top 15% of all organisations.